 Review the list of Frequently Asked Questions.

-A real-time running list of the available housing inventory will be projected.
-A member of the Housing & Event Management staff will facilitate the order of selection.
+A real-time running list of the available housing inventory will be projected on the screen.
+A member of the Residence Student Life & Housing staff will facilitate the order of selection.
 Groups with higher housing points and lower lottery numbers will select before groups with the same/fewer housing points and higher lottery numbers.
+Group Leaders will be asked to respond to these requests.

-When a group/individual is called for selection, students will report to the front of Prosser Auditorium and will then be escorted to the selection room.
+When a Group Leader and their members are called for selection, a member of the Office of Housing will provide a new Zoom meeting (Room 2) link in the chat.
+Only members of that groups should click the link and proceed to the next meeting area.
+In the next meeting, their points will be confirmed.
+Students will then be sent to a breakout room (Room 3) within the Zoom meeting to select their housing assignment for the 2024-2025 academic year.
 Groups/individuals will have one minute to select their housing option.
 Groups/individuals must be able to completely fill a space to select it (i.e. 4 students cannot sign up for a 5-person Hillside unit, a student cannot sign up for a 2-person room, etc).

 Housing inventory is based on availability at the time of selection.
 Students should come prepared with a list of options, as some may be chosen before it is their turn.
 If they are not present when their number is called, the selection process will continue.

-The College anticipates that a number of students may not select their preferred housing option or will not be able to select a room during General Selection.
+The University anticipates that a number of students may not select their preferred housing option or will not be able to select a room during General Selection.
 If students find themselves in this position, they will have the opportunity to add their name(s) to the Housing Waitlist.
-Students who do not select a room will be assigned as No Room Assignment (NRA) and will be added to the Housing Waitlist until the College is able to offer them an assignment.
-The College guaranties that all residential students will be offered and assigned to a room assignment by early August, if not sooner.
+This waitlist will be made available to them in Room 3.
+Students who do not select a room will be assigned as No Room Assignment (NRA) and will be added to the Housing Waitlist until the University is able to offer them an assignment.
+The College guarantees that all residential students will be offered and assigned to a room assignment by early August, if not sooner.

 Students on the Housing Waitlist will be contacted throughout the remainder of the spring semester and during the summer as space becomes available [based on their preferences].
-The College guaranties that all residential students will be offered and assigned to a room assignment by early August, if not sooner.
+The University guarantees that all residential students will be offered and assigned to a room assignment by early August, if not sooner.

 Meal Plan Selection